ATM90E32 Power Sensor

 • reverse_active_energy (Optional): Use the reverse active energy value on this phase in watt-hours.
 All options from Sensor.

 • phase_b (Optional): The configuration options for the 2nd phase.
-Same options as 1st phase.
+Same options as phase_a.

 • phase_c (Optional): The configuration options for the 3rd phase.
-Same options as 1st phase.
+Same options as phase_a.

 • frequency (Optional): Use the frequency value calculated by the meter.
 All options from Sensor.